DivyaSiddam/MealPlanner/README.md

 This will launch the application at:http://127.0.0.1:5000

-Now open your browser and go to http://127.0.0.1:5000 to start using the Home-Workout-Tracker, Now you u can use all these features like User Authentication and Management,Meal Plan Management,Recipe Management,Meal Tips,Search Functionality,Weekly Summary,Surprise Me!
+Now open your browser and go to http://127.0.0.1:5000 to start using the MealPlanner, Now you u can use all these features like User Authentication and Management,Meal Plan Management,Recipe Management,Meal Tips,Search Functionality,Weekly Summary,Surprise Me!
 Feature,User Interface,Data Export etc and  more...

 YouTube Video Link: